-Every practice designed and installed under a WLFW/SGI Gunnison sage-grouse conservation plan or contract will adhere to this Opinion's conservation measures identified for that practice/CSP Enhancement.
+Every conservation practice standard and the corresponding CSP Enhancement designed and installed under either a WLFW/SGI Gunnison sage-grouse conservation plan or contract will adhere to this Opinion's conservation measures identified for that practice/CSP Enhancement.
+Further, any non-WLFW/SGI conservation plan or contract must also adhere to this Opinion's conservation measures identified for that practice/CSP Enhancement.